 Runners will not be allowed to wear any other type of backpack or rucksack without the authorization of the MCM Director.
 Please contact the MCM office to appeal for consideration.

-The wearing of any mask, hood or other device whereby a substantial portion of the face is hidden -- or covered -- so as to conceal the identity of the wearer is strictly prohibited.
+The wearing of any hood or other device worn to conceal the identity of the wearer is prohibited.
+A runner can currently elect to wear a face mask for health reasons.

 Runners and spectators cannot bring glass containers to any event site.
 Flammable liquids are also prohibited from being carried into any event location.
 In addition, all drones will be prohibited at MCM events.
 The Washington Metropolitan area is designated a “no-drone zone” by the Federal Aviation Administration.
 Drones are also prohibited in all National Park Service locations, including the MCM course.